bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 ~+Bedrock~x provides a `brl import` command to create strata from on-disk sources.
-This may be useful for distros that `brl fetch` does not support or for for use with offline systems.
+This may be useful for distros that `brl fetch` does not support or for use with offline systems.

 To import a stratum, run